matbrady/img-placeholder-src/README.md

 - [placecage](http://www.placecage.com/)
 - [lorempixel](http://lorempixel.com/)

+## Why

+Populating actual content for a front-end that will later be integrated into a CMS is a waste of time.
+Placeholder content is more efficient and there are several image services out there that you can use.
+My default has always been [PLACEHOLD.IT](http://placehold.it/) because the file sizes are small, the dimensions are displayed which is helpful for integrators, the image can be customized in a bunch of different ways, and there's no awkward conversation with the client about why [Bill Murray](http://www.fillmurray.com/) is all over their site.
+The biggest problem with PLACEHOLD.IT is that the image files are so small.
+They don't accurately represent the final site with actual image content and weight.

+As developers we should always be testing and optimizing our code to be as perfomant and accessible as possible.
+To do that we need more realistic placeholder content.
+So we need to be able to test with actual images but use simpler placeholder content for client reviews.
+This would require manually updating image sources which could be very tedious and time consuming, especially if you are using [responsive image](https://css-tricks.com/video-screencasts/133-figuring-responsive-images/) techniques.
+Instead, this module makes it possible to define placeholder image attributes like `height`, `width` and generate the service image `src` and `srcset` attribute on demand.

 ## Todo

 - [ ] https support
 - [ ] register custom placeholder template
 - [ ] override existing templates
+- [ ] add global service override function

 [MIT](http://opensource.org/licenses/MIT) © [Mat Brady](https://github.com/matbrady)